fugu-chop/launch_school/rb130_ruby_foundations/lesson_1/4_blocks_and_symbols.md

 ```
 The reason this works __isn't__ because our definition of `madeup_method` is in the binding of `my_proc` (it is defined __after__ `my_proc` is instantiated), but because `madeup_method` is defined __before it is effectively invoked__ by `my_proc.call`.

+#### Why does it work like this?
+Basically, because Ruby needs to be able to disambiguate between variables and methods when it isn't clear purely from the written code.

-Remember back to Object Oriented Programming - Wwen we don't use an explicit caller, the method is implicitly called on `self`.
-To be a little more precise here, if we try to invoke a method without an explicit caller and __without parentheses__, Ruby will first check to see if there is _a local variable of that name_ within scope (which in the case of a block __includes its binding__).
+Remember back to OOP - When we don't use an explicit caller, the method is implicitly called on `self`.
+To be a little more precise here, if we try to invoke a method without an explicit caller and __without parentheses__, Ruby will first check to see if there is _a local variable of that name_ within scope (which in the case of a block __includes variables within its binding__).
 If there is, then Ruby will return the object referenced by the local variable.
 If not, it will attempt to call a method of that name on `self`.

-Ruby doesn't know whether `my_method` is a local variable or a method, and so first looks for the local variable, and __then__ tries calling the method on `self`.
+Ruby doesn't know whether `my_method` is a local variable or a method, and so __first__ looks for the local __variable__, and __then__ tries calling the __method__ on `self`.
 ```ruby
 my_method
 # => NameError: undefined local variable or method `my_method' for main:Object